jjvanzon/Circular-Language-Spec-Plans/archive/diagrams-coding-principles-and-coding-aspects-plan-obsolete.md

 After documenting the coding principles you could go through the old Relation Structure documentation and delete everything already covered, and distill things from it that aren’t considered yet.

-- \> Any entry in Coding Principles in a Diagram will get an entry in the Coding Principles articles.
+- \> Any entry in Coding Principles in a Diagram might get an entry in the Coding Principles articles.

 - Write articles for coding aspects about classes, interfaces and relations
     - \> The description of these coding aspects require partly the idea behind it, as well as how it is programmed as an aspect.